Gerry McDonald

-Girard "Gerry" McDonald (born March 18, 1958) is an American former professional ice hockey player who played eight games in the National Hockey League (NHL) for the Hartford Whalers between 1981 and 1984.
+Girard "Gerry" McDonald (born March 18, 1958) is an American former professional ice hockey player who played nineteen games in the National Hockey League (NHL) for the Hartford Whalers between 1981 and 1984.
 He grew up on Elmlawn Road in Braintree, Massachusetts.
 Gerry graduated from Braintree High School in 1976 and North Adams State College in 1980.
+Gerry currently lives in Wethersfield Conn and Eastham Mass.

 His son, Colin, is a hockey player, formerly playing for the Bridgeport Sound Tigers, the AHL affiliate of the New York Islanders as well as several other teams.

-Gerry is the Operations Manager of Gengras Motors Cars in East Hartford, Connecticut.
-He has been in the automotive retail business for over thirty years.